Ford Ka review

 The interior of the Ford Ka is simple, stylish and higher quality than you might expect to find in a city car.
 Unfortunately, newer rivals such as the brilliant Volkswagen up!, Skoda Citigo and SEAT Mii won’t be losing any sleep overnight and it's a bit of a shame that some of the cheaper materials and radio controls from the Fiat 500 have made their way into the Ka’s cabin.

-The Ford Ka is available with only one engine, a 1.2-litre petrol Duratec with a smooth, five-speed manual gearbox.
-It manages 57.7mpg on a combined cycle, but with 115g/km of CO2, it still falls outside the tax-free barrier of 100g/km.
-It's okay, but nothing special when rivals such as the Volkswagen up!
-BlueMotion can easily dip under the barrier.
+The Ford Ka is available with only one engine, a Fiat sourced 1.2-litre petrol Duratec with a slick five-speed manual gearbox.
+It manages 57.7mpg on a combined cycle, but its CO2 emissions of 115g/km are high for such as small engine.

-The Ford Ka is surprisingly practical in spite of its tiny dimensions.
-It gets 224-litres of boot space, which beats the Fiat 500, but isn’t enough to trouble the Volkswagen up! or the Skoda Citigo.
+The Ford Ka delivers half decent practicality despite its tiny exterior dimensions.
+It gets 224-litres of boot space, which beats the Fiat 500, but trails the Volkswagen up! and the Skoda Citigo by 26-litres.

-From the Ford Ka Zetec and above, all cars get split-folding seats, meaning you can further expand boot space to an impressive 747 litres.
+From the Ford Ka Zetec and above, all cars get split-folding seats, meaning you can further expand boot space to a useful 747 litres.
 It's not bad for such a small car, but it’s just a shame that there’s such a high boot lip, which makes loading bulkier items a bit of a pain.

 The driving position inside the Ford Ka isn’t great, either - you sit too high and can’t adjust the steering for reach – but visibility is good.

-Given the Ford Ka only comes with one engine, the 1.2-litre petrol, it's relatively economical and cheap to tax, but it's disappointing that there isn't a sub-100g/km of CO2 tax-free model.
+Given the Ford Ka only comes with one engine, the 1.2-litre petrol, it's relatively economical and cheap to tax, but it's disappointing that there isn't a sub-100g/km of CO2 tax-free model - although £30 a year for road tax isn’t exactly breaking the bank.